What Does a Tick Look Like? Identification Guide by Species

 Ticks cannot jump or fly.
 They wait on grass, leaves, or low vegetation with their front legs extended, latching onto hosts who brush past them.
 This behavior is called questing.

 Tick activity peaks during warm months from April through September.
 Some species remain active year-round in mild climates.
-Brown dog ticks can be active indoors regardless of season.
+Brown dog ticks can be active indoors regardless of the season.

 Not all tick bites require antibiotic treatment.
-Medical evaluation is recommended if a rash develops, the tick was attached over 24 to 36 hours, or flu-like symptoms appear within weeks of the bite.
+Medical evaluation is recommended if a rash develops, the tick was attached for over 24 to 36 hours, or flu-like symptoms appear within weeks of the bite.

 The Bottom Line